camlin-tan/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The command inputted is invalid.
+The argument inputted is invalid.

     * 1a1.
 HealthNote shows an error message.

       Use case resumes at step 1

+**Use case: UC09 - Accessing help**

+**MSS**

+1. User requests for help to view available commands.
+2. HealthNote displays the available commands.

+    Use case ends.

 *{More to be added}*